 Suppose we need to subtract one object from another.
 We first add the subtractive object as we would any other regular object.

+We next may change its scaling.
+Setting an objects' scaling = -1 means it is indeed acting as a subtractive.
+This allows any engineer to subtract one volume from another.
 Scaling for each object may be set within the interval [-1, 1].
 By default all objects begin with a scale set to 1.
 If the overall summation of objects ever dips below 0 due to subtractive volumes, the actual final volume visible in the top right of the calculator will safely default back to zero.
-It's not possible on our platform to have negative volumes. |

 Our platform makes it easy to distribute datasets to other engineers.
 Given the subtractive example illustrated above, we can quickly dispatch this through the protocol using the export option found within the File menu.